Glabridin (Licorice Isoflavone)

 LDL oxidation reduction (6-month trial)

-A pivotal 6-month trial in 19 healthy subjects at 250 mg/day showed plasma LDL oxidation decreased 20%.
+At 250 mg/day in healthy subjects, plasma LDL oxidation decreased 20%.
 Atheroprotective mechanism distinct from cholesterol-lowering — addresses the oxidative-modification step in atherogenesis rather than circulating cholesterol levels themselves.

 Type 2 diabetes multi-domain effects

-A 12-week trial in 10 type 2 diabetes patients at 300 mg/day showed reductions in total cholesterol, LDL-cholesterol, glycated hemoglobin, immunoreactive glucagon, and body fat composition.
+In type 2 diabetes patients at 300 mg/day, reductions were seen in total cholesterol, LDL-cholesterol, glycated hemoglobin, immunoreactive glucagon, and body fat composition.
 Multi-target metabolic effects in a small sample.
 Sample size limits definitive conclusions but the multi-domain pattern is consistent with AMPK activation.

 Metabolic syndrome 12-week trial

-A 12-week trial in 50 metabolic syndrome patients at 300 mg/day normalized body weight, BMI, visceral fat, and HDL-cholesterol.
+In metabolic syndrome patients at 300 mg/day, body weight, BMI, visceral fat, and HDL-cholesterol normalized.
 Larger sample size than the type 2 diabetes trial; multi-domain metabolic syndrome endpoints showed broad normalization.

 Skin lightening and hyperpigmentation

 Glabridin shows 16 times more potent tyrosinase inhibition than hydroquinone in vitro.
-A clinical study in 18 subjects showed a hydroquinone-free formula containing glabridin significantly reduced UV-induced hyperpigmentation versus both negative control and 4% hydroquinone cream.
+A clinical study showed a hydroquinone-free formula containing glabridin significantly reduced UV-induced hyperpigmentation versus both negative control and 4% hydroquinone cream.
 Multiple Asian cosmeceutical research applications.

 Anti-atherogenic activity